 - Your teeth may get pushed out of their normal place.

 - Your jaw can become misaligned.
 This can lead to TMJ (temporal mandibular joint) problems.

 The important message is to take mouth pain and discomfort seriously.
-Sentinel Mouthguard Co. recognizes that all night guards are not created equal and that individual preference plays a huge role in finding a night guard that is comfortable.
-We provide continuous service even after your night guard is delivered to ensure that you are 100% happy with the fit and comfort of your new guard.
+Sentinel Mouthguards recognizes that all night guards are not created equal and that individual preference plays a huge role in finding a night guard that is comfortable.
+We provide a continuous service, even after your night guard is delivered, to ensure that you are 100% happy with the fit and comfort of your new guard or your money back.